What is the first step to apply for this program?

 Can you share examples of Cross-Sector projects?

 You can visit our website to see examples of past projects that we have supported (be sure to use the filter function).
 Also, Americans for the Arts has a resource tool that we encourage you to use.

 Up to half of the match may be comprised of in-kind contributions such as donated materials, donated services, or other contributed non-cash assets.
 At least half of the match must be cash and cannot include salaried staff time allocated to this project.
 However, contracted services specifically for this project may be included in the cash match.

 What is in-kind?

 In-kind refers to goods or services that have a specific value, but that are provided in lieu of cash.
 For example, a local art supply store may be a supporter and provide paint for your project at no cost.
-If the cost in store is $50/can and you receive 20 cans, the in-kind amount would be $1000.
-Other in-kind services may include print, broadcast or online advertising; printing; equipment use; meals; etc. Goods/services must be allocated specifically for this engagement.
+If the cost in store is $50/can and you receive 20 cans, the in-kind amount would be $1,000.
+Other in-kind services may include print, broadcast or online advertising; printing; equipment use; meals; etc. Goods/services must be allocated specifically for this project.
 In-kind contributions should be mirrored in your budget, meaning they should appear as both income and expense.

 What does “match” mean?

 Match refers to expenses incurred by the partner(s) for the project; the total expenses paid by the partner(s) must equal or exceed the amount of your grant request.
 50% of the match can be in-kind; 50% must be cash.